 Here are pictures of our first 2 Ceili-Mors.
 They are both made out of Koa with fluorocarbon strings.
 Their sound is extrordinary!
-The Clare is the same harp strung with folk gut strings.
+Originally called The Ceili-Mor, it is now called The Clare and will accomodate folk gut strings.

 This harp is the same shape as the Ceili, but built like the Cygnet and Swan with solid wood of your choice, a full stave back and a solid wood veneered soundboard.
-It was designed with the traditional Irish player in mind with a low string tension of Fluorocarbon strings from low C to high A. It is built with a slightly narrower spacing.
+It was designed with the traditional Irish player in mind with a slightly narrower spacing.
 It is levered with Camac levers and comes with a case, a tuning key and a five year warranty.
 Weighing in at 21 lbs, it is small, light and easy to carry.
-The Ceili-Mor 34 is made with the same loving care that goes into all our Thormahlen Harps.
+It can be strung with Fluorocarbon or Folk Gut Strings.
+The Clare 34 is made with the same loving care that goes into all our Thormahlen Harps.

-Below is a new Ceili-Mor in Walnut with a Cedar veneered soundboard.
+Below is a Clare in Walnut with a Cedar veneered soundboard.
 The sound is exquisite!

-This Koa Deluxe Ceili-Mor below has a Koa neck and pillar with a Koa veneered soundboard.
+This Koa Deluxe Clare below has a Koa neck and pillar with a Koa veneered soundboard.

 On the left the multi-colored Dogwood Vine adorns the front of the pillar, and on the right, is the Rosebud vine with the smaller rose on the other side.